Night and Day (Woolf novel): Mary Datchet

 Mary Datchet, the daughter of a country vicar, works in the office of an organisation that campaigns for the enactment of women's suffrage.
 Though she could live comfortably without working, Mary chooses to work.
-Mary can be considered an example of the ideal Virginia Woolf detailed in A Room of One's Own, Professions for Women (one essay in The Death of the Moth and Other Essays, Harcourt, 1942, pp. 236–8), and other feminist essays.
+Mary can be considered an example of the ideal Virginia Woolf detailed in A Room of One's Own, "Professions for Women" (one essay in The Death of the Moth and Other Essays, Harcourt, 1942, pp. 236–8), and other feminist essays.

 Mary's romantic life is short-lived and unsuccessful.
 She falls wildly in love with Ralph Denham, and wishes to move to the country with him.
 However, when he finally proposes to her, she rejects him, deeming him insincere.
 Mary also serves as an emotional outlet for the other characters, especially Ralph and Katharine.
 Whenever Ralph, Katharine, or the other characters need to tell someone about their love or anguish, they always go for tea at Mary's.
 She remains unwed at the novel's end.

 William Rodney

 William is a frustrated poet and dramatist, who often subjects others to his mediocre works.
 He is Katharine's first romantic interest, but he is largely attracted by her grandfather's status as one of the greatest English poets.
 William often tries to impress Katharine without realising his limitations.
-After Katharine determines not to marry him, William becomes interested in Katharine's cousin, Cassandra Otway.
+After Katharine decides not to marry him, William becomes interested in Katharine's cousin, Cassandra Otway.
 While Katharine represents the new generation's ideas about marriage, Cassandra—in William's mind, at least—represents conventional Victorian ideas about marriage in which the wife serves her husband.
 At the end of the novel, William and Cassandra are engaged.